ErickRomeroDev/naval-battle-game_v2/README.md

 ## 3. Development Process & Features
 The development process was divided into four phases, each focusing on a key aspect of the DApp development and its features:
-- Contract Logic and Unit Testing
+- Phase One: Contract Logic and Unit Testing
-- Integration with Providers and Local Network Testing
+- Phase Two: Integration with Providers and Local Network Testing
-- React Integration with Hooks
+- Phase Three: React Integration with Hooks
-- UI Integration
+- Phase Four: UI Integration

 ### 3.1 Phase-One: Contract Logic and Unit Testing
 Develop the core logic of the **Compact smart contract**, ensuring that the foundational game mechanics and rules are enforced directly at the contract level.
 All functionality is thoroughly tested using the contract logic and the outputs of the circuits after compilation.